|City of Philadelphia Office of Human Resources|

 16.02 - FURLOUGH.
 Placing an employee temporarily in a non-pay, non-duty status because of lack of work or lack of funds or other economic reasons as determined by the Finance Director.
 All furloughs must be authorized in advance by the Finance Director and the Director of Human Resources.
 Time spent on furlough shall be an unpaid leave of absence and shall be treated as an unpaid leave of absence such for purposes of accruing pension and service credit.
 The City shall not be required to follow the lay off procedure set forth in Civil Service Regulation 16.01 and its sub-parts with regards to such furloughs.
 The City will continue to make health benefit contributions on behalf of the employee during the furlough period.
 Furloughs shall not be considered a separation from service.

 16.021 - APPLICABILITY.
-The regulations set forth in 16.02 and its sub-parts, unless otherwise stated, are applicable to those employees represented by the Fraternal Order of Police, Lodge 5, employees represented by Local 2186 of District Council 47 and non-represented, civil service employees.
+The regulations set forth in 16.02 and its sub-parts, unless otherwise stated, are applicable to those employees represented by the Fraternal Order of Police, Lodge 5 and non-represented, civil service employees.